No-prior Bayes reIMagined: probabilistic approximations of inferential models: Properties

 That the possibilistic marginalization strategy appears organically in the common-sense treatment of confidence sets is no coincidence; see \citet{imchar}.
-The inner probabilistic approximations of $\uPi_x$ are confidence distributions, and these are characterized as mixtures of kernels supported on the boundaries of the confidence sets.
-Then the derived marginal distribution $\prior_x^m$ of $\Phi=m(\Theta)$ clearly also can be characterized by a similar mixture, but $\prior_x^m$ would only be the inner probabilistic approximation of $\uPi_x^m$ if the boundaries $\partial C_\alpha(x)$ of the original confidence sets get mapped via $m$ to the boundaries $\partial C_\alpha^m(x)$ of the marginal confidence sets.
-Define $m$ to be {\em boundary-preserving} if $m\{ \partial C_\alpha(x) \} = \partial C_\alpha^m(x)$ for each $\alpha \in [0,1]$.
-Among other forms of mappings, linear transformations are boundary preserving because they attain their extrema on the boundary of their domain.
+By Theorem~\ref{thm:char}, $\prior_x \in \cred(\uPi_x)$ is a mixture of kernels supported on the the confidence sets, so the derived marginal distribution $\prior_x^m$ of $\Phi=m(\Theta)$ has a similar mixture form; see the proof of Theorem~\ref{thm:cd} below.
+But it's generally not true that the marginal distribution $\prior_x^{\star m}$ derived from an inner probabilistic approximation $\prior_x^\star$ of $\uPi_x$ via probability calculus is an inner probabilistic approximation of the extension-based marginal IM $\uPi_x^m$.
+A relevant question is: when do the above two marginal distributions for $\Phi$ agree?